AkshatModi870/Programmable-Priority-Interrupt-Controller-PIC/README.md

 The `$monitor` line shows you the current state at each time step.

-## This project ables you to understand...
+## This project ables you to understand

 By building this PIC, you can demonstrate:
 - How to design a finite state machine in Verilog.